 and it is equal to the initial example.

-We have to be careful when we want to use a function which can take more than one argument, but we want to pass only the value.
+We must be careful when we want to use a function that can take more than one argument, but we want to pass only the value.
 We have to pass the function as a lambda expression:

 > [66, 67, 68].map(v => String.fromCharCode(v)) [ 'B', 'C', 'D' ]

 or create another function which ensures that only the first argument will be passed to desired function: